lustre-labs/lustre/pages/reference/for-react-devs.md

 }
 ```

-To simplify the next part, we're going to add `lustre_http` to our project, which
+Next we're going to add `lustre_http` to our project, which handles creating
-handles network side effects for us. (more on creating [your own effects here](https://hexdocs.pm/lustre/guide/03-side-effects.html))
+effects from network requests for us. (more on creating [your own effects here](https://hexdocs.pm/lustre/guide/03-side-effects.html))

 ```bash
 gleam add lustre_http